Excursion to the Mekong Delta in 2, 3, 4 or 5 days, what to do?

 Visit of the Mekong Delta in 4 or 5 days

 Before arriving at the Cambodian border, Chau Doc is a stopover of choice.
 It is a pleasure to discover this city which is a commercial hub located on the trans-Asian axis.
-In its surroundings, you will climb Sam Mountain, a 230-meter-high mountain that is a Mecca of Buddhist pilgrimage and offers a breathtaking view of the Mekong Delta countryside lined with large expanses of spiky rice fields and sugar palms.
-The ride in the Tra Su cajuputs forest and that to discover the Chau Doc floating village will conclude in beauty your trip in the Mekong delta.
+In its surroundings, you will climb Sam Mountain, a 230-metre-high mountain that is a Mecca of Buddhist pilgrimage and offers a breathtaking view of the Mekong Delta countryside lined with large expanses of spiky rice fields and sugar palms.
+The ride in the Tra Su cajuputs forest and that to discover the Chau Doc floating village will conclude in a wondrous scene of beauty for your trip in the Mekong delta.

 Tag: Mekong delta on 2 days cruise on Mekong delta can tho city vinh long cai be floating market in can tho cai rang floating market tra vinh long xuyen an giang chau doc tra su khmer culture Cochinchina bassac cu lao ong Ho